2 Anxiety ‘Cheat Codes’ That Give You An Advantage Over Uncomfortable Feelings

 Advertisement

-Start by identifying the feeling (e.g., sadness, grief, anxiety, fear, anger, etc.).
+Then, start by identifying the feeling (e.g., sadness, grief, anxiety, fear, anger, etc.).
 Close your eyes and imagine the feeling of "standing" in front of you.
 You may see it as a shape or color.

-Imagine that you and the feeling are in a small broom closet.
+Imagine you and the feeling are in a small broom closet.
 It’s tight in there.
 There’s just enough room for you and it, so it’s almost impossible to concentrate on anything else.
 It’s literally in your face and all around you.

-Now change that broom closet to a huge warehouse.
-Suddenly there’s tons of space all around you.
+Now, change that broom closet to a huge warehouse.
+Suddenly, there’s tons of space all around you.

 Imagine moving away from the feeling, walking to the furthest end of the warehouse.
 Though the feeling doesn’t change in size, the feel of it changes.
 From this perspective, the feeling looks smaller.
 You have distance.
 It’s not so in your face.